 GW’s Foggy Bottom Campus sits just blocks from the White House, U.S. State Department, the National Mall and world-class research centers, providing students with one-of-a-kind learning and internship experiences.
 You won’t have to walk far to find unparalleled educational opportunities: Dozens of the finest research and liberal arts learning facilities in the region can be found around every corner at GW.
 On campus, you’ll study and live with peers from all over the world while learning from renowned faculty in our classrooms.

 If you’re looking for open-air lawns and lush green spaces within D.C.’s metropolitan setting, you’ll find it at our Mount Vernon Campus, affectionately known as "The Vern," which sits three miles northwest of Foggy Bottom.
 The Vern’s 25-acre campus is composed of athletic facilities and residence halls and is never more than a short ride from Foggy Bottom on our Vern Express shuttle.

 Our Virginia Science and Technology Campus (VSTC) houses facilities dedicated to nationally recognized STEM-H programs related to health sciences, big data and analytics, high-performance computing and more.
 Graduate education centers in Alexandria and Arlington provide educational opportunities to local working professionals, while a growing number of online programs make it possible for students around the world to attain a GW education.

-In your first three years, you’ll live in one of 26 residence halls on the Foggy Bottom and Mount Vernon campuses.
+In your first two years, you’ll live in one of 26 residence halls on the Foggy Bottom and Mount Vernon campuses.
 You can choose your room based on costs, hall amenities, location and even select roommates through GW’s housing application process.
 Room styles vary per hall and include multi-person units, singles, studios, suites and some apartment-style rooms with kitchens.